 There are many types of musculoskeletal pain an individual may go through.
 Common types of pain are muscle pain, bone pain, tendon pain, ligament pain, joint pain, and nerve pain.
 These pains have various causes and symptoms.
 Based on our 2 decades of experience in the clinic.
 By tolerating these pains, based on our observations in our clinic, the worser your condition becomes.
-Without a doubt, the severity of your condition gets more difficult to treat and would definitely cost you more wherever you decide to seek treatment.
+Without a doubt, the severity of your condition gets more difficult to tend to and would definitely cost you more wherever you decide to seek therapy.

 During our 20 years of experience, we have encountered many patients with various types of musculoskeletal pain.
 Some conditions were mild and easier to tend to while some had severe complications that required a longer period of therapy.
 With patience and determination, these patients have successfully recovered under our care.
 This can be easily seen through some of our reviews and testimonials by our clients.

 What causes musculoskeletal pain?

 Musculoskeletal pain can be experienced by anyone of any age.
 Most of the time, these pains are caused by an injury towards your bones, joints, tendons, ligaments, and nerves.
 Try to recall of an incident that might have caused this injury as sometimes pain will only develop over time.
 This could be from falls, fractures, car accidents, sprains, dislocations, direct impact to the muscles, and even jerking movements.